-The League of Women Voters of Wilmette supports the efforts of LWVIL, who is actively working to make 2022 the year that the Equal Rights Amendment gets certified as the 28th amendment to the US Constitution.
+The League of Women Voters of Wilmette is actively working to make sure that the Equal Rights Amendment gets published as the 28th amendment to the US Constitution.

 You can follow ERA developments on our "ERA YES" Facebook page.
 If you are interested in continuing to help pass ERA, please send an email to [email protected].
 There is much more to do.
 We appreciate you! |